 Use: Labeled Indications

-Ovarian cancer, advanced: Treatment (monotherapy) of deleterious germline and/or somatic BRCA mutation associated (as detected by an approved test) advanced ovarian cancer in patients who have been treated with 2 or more prior lines of chemotherapy.
+Ovarian cancer, advanced: Treatment of deleterious germline and/or somatic BRCA mutation associated (as detected by an approved test) ovarian cancer (epithelial, fallopian tube, or primary peritoneal) in patients who have been treated with 2 or more prior lines of chemotherapy.

 There are no contraindications listed in the manufacturer's labeling.

-Ovarian cancer, advanced: Oral: 600 mg twice daily until disease progression or unacceptable toxicity.
+Ovarian cancer, advanced: Oral: 600 mg twice daily until disease progression or unacceptable toxicity (Oza 2017; Swisher 2017).

 Missed doses: If a dose is missed, administer the next dose at its scheduled time.
-Do not repeat a vomited dose.
+Do not repeat or replace a vomited dose.

 Refer to adult dosing.